Aims and program values

 - Well-being: Create a positive work environment, be mindful and engaged

 Your three-year residency is based at Geisinger Lewistown Hospital with select rotations at Geisinger Healthplex State College, Geisinger Scenery Park and Geisinger Medical Center.
 The curriculum meets the American Board of Family Medicine requirements, and the program is accredited through Accreditation Council for Graduate Medical Education.
-Continuity outpatient clinic occurs at one of two sites: Family Practice Center – Mifflintown and Geisinger Juniata.
+Continuity outpatient clinic occurs at one of two sites: Family Practice Center – Mifflintown and Geisinger Mifflintown.
 Your continuity site remains the same throughout your training.
 The curriculum takes place over a 13-block academic year.

 - Emergency medicine